Sustainsys/Saml2/doc/Configuration.md

 #### `outboundSigningAlgorithm` Attribute
 *Optional Attribute of the [`<kentor.authServices>`](#kentor-authservices-section) element.*

-By default AuthServices uses SHA256 signatures if running on .NET 4.6.2 or later and otherwise SHA1 signatures.
-Set this to set the default signing algorithm for any messages (including metadata) that AuthServices generates.
+By default AuthServices uses SHA256 signatures if running on .NET 4.6.2 or later or when you have called `GlobalEnableSha256XmlSignatures()`.
+Otherwise, it uses SHA1 signatures.
+Use this attribute to set the default signing algorithm for any messages (including metadata) that AuthServices generates.
 Possible values:

 * SHA1